sparrowsaurora/sparrowsaurora/README.md

 ### Bash-Salt

 ![Bash-salt home page image](https://github.com/sparrowsaurora/Bash-salt/blob/main/web/assets/out/home_page.png)
-<sup>This is an image of the file structure mapping tool in Bash-salt</sup>

 A current free SaaP (Software as a Product) project im working on to help developers work more efficiently.
 A play on words of Bassalt, this is a collection of extra commands and tools for bash to make my life a little easier.